edsml-bl1023/edsml-bl1023.github.io/_pages/about.md

 ## Short Bio {#short-bio}

-I am currently a PhD student in the Department of Geography at Hong Kong Baptist University (HKBU), supervised by Prof. Meng Gao.
-My research focuses on climate–aerosol interactions and the application of machine learning methods in climate modeling.
-This website documents my research progress, academic activities, and selected outputs.
+I am a PhD student in the Department of Geography at Hong Kong Baptist University, supervised by Prof. Meng Gao.
+My research focuses on climate–aerosol interactions and machine learning applications in climate modeling.
+This website showcases my research and academic activities.

 ---